We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is important to contact a doctor as soon as possible if a person is experiencing any symptoms of diabetes.
 Without treatment, diabetes can lead to complications, such as diabetic retinopathy, nerve damage, heart attack, and cancer.

-Below are some frequently asked questions about OGTTs.
+Below are some common questions about OGTTs.

 How long does a test take?